-Until somewhat recently, student persistence had been treated more like an afterthought than a priority in higher ed, but the emerging practice of dedication to persistence and student retention is now growing into a major institutional force.
-As such, higher ed leaders are focusing more intently on what it takes to keep students effective, engaged, and – ultimately – enrolled.
-What has been born from this effort has since gone on to help influence institutional approaches to persistence.
+College enrollment has been on a downward trend for the past decade, and the pandemic has only exacerbated this situation.
+With more schools vying for fewer students, higher ed leaders are focusing more intently on what it takes to keep students engaged and – ultimately – enrolled.
+What has been born from this effort has since sparked efforts to help influence institutional approaches to student persistence.

-Now, with a changing student body and additional disruption in the realm of course delivery, student persistence models have forked.
+With a changing student body and additional disruption in the realm of course delivery, student persistence models have evolved.
 It is no longer enough to build a bright and lively campus with dedicated program support centers.
-Modern students need to connect their educational experience with their career, engage in real-world practice, and work according to their own schedule.
-Students who find their needs unmet are also finding it easier to transfer or drop out.
+Modern students need to connect their educational experience with their career, engage in real-world practice and complete work according to their own schedule.
+Students who find their needs unmet are also finding it easier to simply transfer or drop out.

-As the student population modernizes and changes, so too must the approaches to persistence.
+As the student population modernizes and changes, so too must each institution’s approach to persistence.
 This is not to say that traditional models have gone sour; there are still plenty of uses for those models where traditional students are concerned.
-What’s especially relevant to the modern landscape is the fork.
-Schools that can offer both will have the greatest advantage and will be able to keep retain their students up to graduation and potentially keep them engaged beyond that.
+However, in today’s digital and competitive landscape, the schools that can offer both will have the greatest advantage, being able to retain their students through graduation – and potentially keep them engaged beyond that.

-What follows, then, is a review of traditional and contemporary student persistence models.
-Following that, a list of actionable strategies that may help retain face-to-face and online students at both the bachelor’s and graduate level.
+In this article, we’ll provide a high-level review of traditional and contemporary student persistence models, as well as actionable strategies to help higher ed leaders retain face-to-face and online students – at both the bachelor’s and graduate level.

 The Undergraduate Dropout Process Model